Jane Russell

-Ernestine Jane Geraldine Russell (June 21, 1921 – February 28, 2011) was an American actress, singer, and model.
-She was one of Hollywood's leading sex symbols in the 1940s and 1950s.
-She starred in more than 20 films.
+Ernestine Jane Geraldine Russell (June 21, 1921 – February 28, 2011) was an American actress, model, and singer.
+She was one of Hollywood's leading sex symbols in the 1940s and 1950s and starred in more than 20 films.

-Russell moved from the Midwest to California, where she had her first film role in Howard Hughes' The Outlaw (1943).
+Russell was known for her beauty, silhouette, and a great presence that combined charisma and seriousness.
+She moved from the Midwest to California, where she had her first film role in Howard Hughes' The Outlaw (1943).
 In 1947, Russell delved into music before returning to films.
-After starring in several films in the 1950s, including Gentlemen Prefer Blondes (1953), Russell again returned to music while completing several other films in the 1960s.
+After starring in several films in the 1950s, including Gentlemen Prefer Blondes (1953) and The Fuzzy Pink Nightgown (1957), Russell again returned to music while completing several other films in the 1960s.

 Russell married three times, adopted three children, and in 1955 founded Waif, the first international adoption program.
 She received several accolades for her achievements in film.
-Her hand and footprints were immortalized in the forecourt of Grauman's Chinese Theatre.
+Her hand and footprints were immortalized in the forecourt of Grauman's Chinese Theatre along with Marilyn Monroe's.
 A star with her name was placed on the Hollywood Walk of Fame.

 Early life

-Russell was born on June 21, 1921, at Sanford Bemidji Medical Center in Bemidji, Minnesota.
-She was the eldest child and only daughter of the five children of Geraldine (née Jacobi) and Roy William Russell, who married on March 22, 1918, in Kalamazoo, Michigan.
-Her brothers were Thomas, Kenneth, Jamie, and Wallace.
+Ernestine Jane Geraldine Russell was born on June 21, 1921, in Bemidji, Minnesota.
+She had four brothers: Thomas, Kenneth, Jamie, and Wallace.

 Her father had been a first lieutenant in the U.S. Army, and her mother an actress with a road troupe; her mother was also the subject of a portrait by Mary Bradish Titcomb, Portrait of Geraldine J., which received public attention when purchased by Woodrow Wilson.
-Russell's parents lived in Edmonton, Alberta until shortly before her birth and returned to that city nine days after her birth, where they lived for the first one or two years of her life.
+Russell's parents lived in Edmonton, Alberta, until shortly before her birth and returned there nine days later, where they lived for the first year or two of her life.
 The family then moved to Southern California where her father worked as an office manager.

 Russell's mother arranged for her to take piano lessons.
-In addition to music, she was interested in drama and participated in stage productions at Van Nuys High School.
-Her early ambition was to be a designer of some kind, until the death of her father in his mid-40s, when she decided to work as a receptionist after graduation.
-She also modeled for photographers, and, at the urging of her mother, studied drama and acting with Max Reinhardt's Theatrical Workshop and with actress and acting coach Maria Ouspenskaya.
+Jane was also interested in drama, and participated in stage productions at Van Nuys High School.
+Her early ambition was to be a designer of some kind, until the death of her father in his mid-40s, when she decided to work as a receptionist after high school graduation.
+She also modeled for photographers, and, at the urging of her mother, studied drama and acting with Max Reinhardt's Theatrical Workshop, and actress and acting coach Maria Ouspenskaya.